 Interest rate risk is the risk that the fair values or future cash flows of the Company's financial instruments will fluctuate as a result of changes in market interest rates.
-Interest rate risk arises from the interest rate impact on cash that are held at variable market rates.
+Interest rate risk arises from the interest rate impact on cash, which are held at variable market rates, and is exposed to interest rate risk on its outstanding borrowings.
+The Company pays interest monthly for its senior secured credit facility, at an annual interest rate of 12-month USD LIBOR plus 8%.
+With other variables unchanged, a 1% increase on the Company's floating rate debt would increase annual interest expense by US\$50,000.
 The Company closely monitors its exposure to interest rate risk and has not entered into any derivative contracts to manage this risk.
-At September 30, 2016, the weighted-average interest rate on cash was 0.98%.
-With other variables unchanged, a 1% increase in the annualized interest rate would reduce annual net loss by \$59,950.
+At December 31, 2016, the weighted-average interest rate on cash was 0.78%.
+With other variables unchanged, a 1% increase in the annualized interest rate would reduce the annual net loss by \$106,520.

-18. Risks and Uncertainties
+20. Risks and Uncertainties